Zhihan72/TCELongBench/README.md

 # Codes

-We would upload the code for constructing our dataset amd evaluating models within one week.
+We would upload the code for constructing our dataset and evaluating models within one week.